 At the risk of sounding cheesy, you could even go so far as to call it a pilgrimage.
 A team passionate about saving the dogs with nowhere else to go, headed to the place where that notion started.
-A chance to learn from behavior experts working with some of the toughest cases in the nation and bring that knowledge home to help save the final vulnerable shelter population still dying here in Austin; big dogs with resource intensive behavior problems.
+A chance to learn from behavior experts working with some of the toughest cases in the nation and bring that knowledge home to help save the final vulnerable shelter population still dying here in Austin; big dogs with high level behavior problems.

 It was also a chance to meet and learn from those dogs who call the magical sanctuary in Kanab, UT home, including a spicy little sausage shaped dog we’d had to leave behind there just one year before.
 The journey of that little dog saved her life, but it also showed us that we had more work to do here in Austin.
 Work that would mean this final group of dogs could get the help they need right here at home.
 Work that we hope helps solidify not just Austin’s status as a leader in a life saving movement, but the safety of the dogs we love so much and the empathy with which they are treated by the public.

 From puppies, to cats, to Vicktory dogs, here are some lessons we learned and had reinforced at the sanctuary…

 1. It all starts with believing in the dogs.
 There is an obvious theme that guides everything that happens at Best Friends; every animal deserves the chance to live their best possible life.
 When we dropped that little sausage shaped dog off one year before, we were told by a trainer there, “We’ll figure it out.”
 Those words have never left our heads and, on this trip, we got to see them in action.
 When you believe a dog can be saved, doing what it takes to save that dog falls naturally into place.